Welcome, LA GATOR Families

 - Students with a disability (IDEA) or family income at or below 250% of the federal poverty level

-- Siblings of current LA GATOR or LSP participants
+- Siblings of current LA GATOR participants

 - All other eligible students